 Have you suffered an injury or trauma to your shoulder and are unable to lift, push, or pull things?
 You may have sustained a rotator cuff injury.
-Seek a consultation with the orthopedic surgeons at Star Orthopedics and Sports Medicine located in Frisco, Texas.
-Dr. Andrew Dold, MD and Dr. Paul Ghattas, DO offer open and minimally invasive surgery options for restoring your shoulder function and helping you return to an active lifestyle.
+Seek a consultation with the orthopedic surgeons at Star Orthopedics and Sports Medicine located in Coppell and Frisco, Texas.
+Andrew Dold, MD, and Paul Ghattas, DO, offer open and minimally invasive surgery options for restoring your shoulder function and helping you return to an active lifestyle.
 Call or use the online scheduling tool today for an appointment.

 The rotator cuff is a common name for a group of four muscles and their tendons that helps to keep your arm in the shoulder socket.
 The muscles that form the cuff are vital for proper functioning of the shoulder.
 They help increase the range of motion and provide stability to this critical joint in your body.

 A rotator cuff tear happens because of acute injury or chronic degenerative changes over time due to the aging process.
 The most common symptoms of a rotator cuff tear include:

 The treatment options for a rotator cuff injury cannot be generalized for each patient.
 Your doctor at Star Orthopedics and Sports Medicine will plan the best treatment for you, depending on your activity level, age, general health, and the type of tear you have.